SumedhBengale/crossclip/README.md

 Hoping to add Linux, MacOS and iOS support sometime in the future.

 New changes will go into the beta branch first and then into the main branch.
-Platform specific changes will go into the respective branches.